Larger Quantities, Lower Prices

 Netted Chain Fern - Woodwardia areolata

 The netted chain fern is a native growing perennial that can be found in any low-lying wetland area.
-Its native habitat is swampy, shaded forest floors and the fern makes a perfect addition to home water gardens and xeriscapes that encompasses a low-lying area that stays consistently wet.
+Its native habitat is swampy, shaded forest floors and the greenery makes a perfect addition to home water gardens and xeriscapes that encompasses a low-lying area that stays consistently wet.
 The plant name comes from the veins on the fronds that create a chain-like pattern.
 The fronds also have marginal teeth.
 The plant can also be successfully grown as a potted houseplant when planted in a large container, kept away from direct sunlight and watered frequently.

 SCIENTIFIC NAME: Woodwardia areolata